Economy of Vijayawada: Agriculture

 Farms and plantations in the area are irrigated using water from the Krishna River and Prakasham Barrage.
 The city is one of the largest exporters of mango in the state of Andhra Pradesh and earns revenue from the mango plantations.
 Other important crops include rice and sugarcane.

+In 2024, the agriculture sector in Andhra Pradesh recorded a Gross Value Added (GVA) of ₹5.19 lakh crore, reflecting a growth of 15.86%.
+Sub-sectors such as horticulture, livestock, and fisheries also expanded, with fishing and aquaculture achieving a growth rate of 16%.

 Industrial sector

 Industrial sector is based mainly on agro products processing, textile, automobile body building, hardware, consumer goods, fertilizers, and small industries.
 The two well equipped industrial estates in Vijayawada are Auto-Nagar and other is near to Kondapalli.